New York Construction Accident Lawyer

 Our construction accident attorneys will negotiate a prompt, fair and just settlement of your injury claim or fight aggressively to ensure that you receive full compensation in accordance with the law.

-Causes of Construction Deaths
+Causes of Serious and Fatal Construction Injuries

 A fifth of all workers who die in workplace accidents are construction workers, according to the U.S. Occupational Safety and Health Administration.
 The leading causes of worker deaths on construction sites include falls, electrocution, being struck by objects and crushing accidents.